Live News Articles Safety Guide Register Now ▶

 Liquidity-adjusted entry.
 On assets with under $1M in 24-hour volume, use limit orders set within the current spread rather than market orders.
 A single market buy of $5,000-10,000 on a thinly traded listing can move the price 1-3% against you before the order fills, negating several days of potential upside before trading begins.

-If you are opening a Gate.io account for altcoin discovery, using the Welcome Code Gtgate at registration applies a spot trading fee reduction on your initial deposit tier.
+If you are opening a Gate.io account for altcoin discovery, using Welcome Code Gtgate at registration applies a spot trading fee reduction on your initial deposit tier.
 This is a permanent rate adjustment, not a one-time promotional credit, and is meaningful only if you trade actively across multiple listings.

 Register on Gate.io →